Mentoring-Repository/app7-space-tourism/README.md

 ```

-3. **Project Management with Trello**: Working with a team on this project, we utilized project management tools like Trello to plan and organize our tasks.
+3. **Project Management with Trello**: Working in a team on this project, we utilized project management tools like Trello to plan and organize our tasks.
 This experience simulated real-world project management, helping us coordinate efforts and meet project milestones effectively.
 ![Trello](./public/images/screenshots/trello-snip.PNG)

 These newfound skills not only helped me complete the space tourism website project but also expanded my knowledge and capabilities in web development and project management.
 I look forward to applying these skills to future projects and enhancing my proficiency as a developer.